 For PCR that we cannot source through LCCP, our Lexmark engineers recommend using PCR materials originating from closed-loop recycled electronics when possible.
-At least one Lexmark supplier declares their base resins are recovered from 100 percent post-consumer waste electrical and electronic equipment (WEEE).
+Lexmark uses several suppliers who declare their base resins are sourced from 100 percent post-consumer waste electrical and electronic equipment (WEEE).
 Our use of PCR sourced from used electronics provides incentive to electronics manufacturers and recyclers to continue to grow the circular economy in this industry.

-In the future, we would like to incorporate closed-loop recycled materials from our hardware recycling streams into new devices in much the same way we are doing for cartridges.
-To help prepare for this content, Lexmark has been utilizing greater amounts of recycled plastics in our printers-our latest offerings are qualified to include up to 53 percent PCR by weight of plastics.1
+In the future, we plan to incorporate closed-loop recycled materials from our hardware recycling streams into new devices in much the same way we are doing for cartridges.
+To help prepare for this content, Lexmark has been utilizing greater amounts of recycled plastics in our printers, with some models qualified to include up to 60 percent PCR by weight of plastics.1